BR1py/itertree/docs/docs/background.rst

 Special iTree objects
 *********************

-In an iitertree person might need temporray items or they like to combine the tree from diffrent sources (files).
+In an iitertree person might need temporary items or they like to combine the tree from diffrent sources (files).
 Or they lie to protect specific items from writing (rad only).
 For this proposes we can integrate special iTree obejcts in the itertree.

 Besides the normal iTree object we have three other types of iTree objects avaiable: